ardyflora/githubPunchCard/README.md

 GithubPunchCard, It uses Selenium and goes to contribution webpage and scrapes all the data which is later piped into a Dictionary.
-Dictionary is later sent to a json file which is later on read by javascript to display on a WebPage.
+Dictionary is later sent to a json file which is later on read by javascript and using amCharts we display it on a WebPage.

 ![](githubPunchcardChart.png)